Writers write…always. I think I heard that somewhere once. 😉

 As I make my way through this world I collect stories and try my best to tell them, be it through spoken or written word or in a song.

 Here you will find musings on family, friendship, and plenty of baseball talk.
 (Go Astros!!)
-You’ll also find Tales from the Cube where I share my thoughts on professional communications and gleanings from many years spent in the colorful world of corporate America.
+You’ll also find Tales from the Cube where I share my thoughts on professional communications from my previous life in corporate America as well as thoughts on life as an educator.